algolia/instantsearch-labs/rheostat-range-slider/react-instantsearch/README.md

 This is the `RheostatRangeSlider` Labs widget for [React InstantSearch](https://community.algolia.com/react-instantsearch/).
 You can use this widget to refine results using numerical range with Algolia.

-This helps the user quickly quickly refine results using a numerical range.
+This helps the user quickly refine results using a numerical range.
 This is a great widget to refine by price, number of person...

 **Table of Contents**